Arti (Hinduism): Practice

-Aarti ranges from simple acts of worship to extravagant rituals, but almost always includes a jyoti (flame or light).
+Arti ranges from simple acts of worship to extravagant rituals, but almost always includes a jyoti (flame or light).
 It is performed up to eight times daily, depending on the specific Hindu tradition and temple.
-It is performed as part of most Hindu liturgies and occasions and typically involves circling a diya (lamp) clockwise before a murti or icon of a deity, accompanied by hymns.
-After waving the lamp before the deity, it is brought to the devotee, who then briefly places both their palms above the sanctified flame to receive its warmth.
-The devotee then raises their hands in supination, bringing both palms toward to their forehead in a gesture of self-purification and connection with the Divine.
+It is performed as part of most Hindu liturgies and occasions and typically involves circling a diya (lamp) clockwise before a murti (sacred image) of a deity, accompanied by hymns.
+After the lamp has been waved before the deity, it is brought to the devotee, who then briefly places both their palms above the sanctified flame to receive its warmth.
+It is believed that the flame has acquired the power and grace of the deity.
+The devotee then raises their hands in supplication, bringing both palms toward to their forehead and touching their eyes in a gesture of self-purification and connection with the Divine.

-The diya (lamp) used for aarti is most often made of brass or other materials and holds a cotton wick soaked in camphor, ghee, or oil.
-The aarti plate may contain other offerings like flowers, incense, and akshata (rice).
+The diya (lamp) used for arti is most often made of brass or other materials, and holds a cotton wick soaked in camphor, ghee, or oil.
+The arti plate may contain other offerings like flowers, incense, and akshata (rice).

-The purpose of aarti is to wave light before the deity in a spirit of humility and gratitude, wherein the faithful become immersed in a God's divine form.
-All accoutrements used for aarti symbolize the five elements: